AdoptOpenJDK/openjdk-api-v3/CONTRIBUTING.md

 `./mvnw clean install`

-If you wish to view all fo the Maven reporting about the project you run the following:
+If you wish to view all of the Maven reporting about the project you run the following:

 `./mvnw clean install site`

 ## Testing

-**WARN** This API is critical to the success of AdoptOpenJDK, so we have a strong preference that for any new functionality, you must add tests.
+**WARN** This API is critical to the success of AdoptOpenJDK therefore it is essential that tests are provided for all new functionality.

 ### Code Coverage